byanko55/jekyll-professional-resume/README.md

 A simple and modern resume template, best fit for either **Academic CV (Curriculum Vitae)** or **Engineer Portfolio**.

+Live demo is available [here](https://cvlian.github.io/).

 ![demo](https://i.ibb.co/HYshYc0/231232121.webp)

 ## Setup
 Fork [this repository](https://github.com/byanko55/jekyll-professional-resume) or download the [source](https://github.com/byanko55/jekyll-professional-resume/releases) as a zip.

-If you use as destination a repository named USERNAME.github.io, then your url will be https://USERNAME.github.io/.
+If you use as destination a repository named USERNAME.github.io, then your URL will be https://USERNAME.github.io/.

 ### Update Profile
-In `_config.yml`, you can modify personal info such as your photo, phone number, email, and other social accounts.
+In `_config.yml`, you can modify personal info such as your *photo, phone number, email*, and other social accounts.

 ```yml
 profile_img: assets/img/profile.webp